gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/tie_breaker.md

 **4> Your pair says, "I will create an inheritance hierarchy for classes - PdfExporter and TextExporter because both of them export data"**

-One team defends the idea of creating an inheritance hierarchy for classes mentioned above where as the other team has a differing opinion.
+One team defends the idea of creating an inheritance hierarchy for classes mentioned above whereas the other team has a differing opinion.

 **5> Your pair says, "I prefer integration tests, they give me release ready confidence, I don't like writing any unit tests”**